YuanchenBei/CorGCN/README.md

 # CorGCN
 This is the source code of CorGCN (Correlation-Aware Graph Convolutional Networks for Multi-Label Node Classification).
+The adopted GNN backbone in our source code is GCN.

 ## Requirements
 ```